-As the healthcare industry continues a positive shift toward value-based care and away from the fee-for-service model, payers and providers are starting to look at patient engagement and managing chronic conditions very differently.
+As the healthcare industry continues a positive shift toward value-based care and away from the fee-for-service model, payers and providers are starting to look at patient engagement and chronic care management conditions very differently.
 Previously, disease management was measured more by associated cost such as procedures ordered, in-patient stays and re-admissions, and patient engagement typically consisted of generalized letters that described their disease and standard therapies.
 These letters were a one-way communication and hardly fulfilled the notion of “engagement.”

 There have been great strides made recently in developing patient-centric, IT solutions such as electronic health records, personal health records, health information exchanges and clinical decision support platforms.
 These platforms are finally enabling physicians, providers and payers to improve their care coordination and communications, while increasing the quality of care for patients.
 While this is definitely a welcome advancement for healthcare IT, a very important group is conspicuously left out of the conversation — actual patients.
 But that too is starting to change.

 With ubiquitous use of mobile devices and more people opting for home healthcare, many patients want to take a more active role in managing their own health, so why not invite them into the conversation?
 As technology companies work to develop cutting-edge, patient-centric solutions, it will become increasingly more important to actually involve the patient in the process of developing their individualized treatment plan.
 Empowering patients in managing their own care becomes even more important with the prevalence of chronic conditions.